[This post was submitted by Jesse La Grew]

 When using tools like VirusTotal it is important to be aware of name changes over time and that vendors have their own naming schemes.
 Make sure that you’re using the latest available results and using the “Reanalyse File” option within VirusTotal to update analysis information.

-I will be teaching next: Intrusion Detection In-Depth - SANS Cyber Safari 2022
+I will be teaching next: Application Security: Securing Web Apps, APIs, and Microservices - SANS San Francisco Winter 2022

 Sep 12th 2022